saitnyalcin/react-consuming-data/README.md

-This application will help you understand the concepts you need to know so as to integrate a RESTful API in a React application
+This application will help you understand the concepts you need to know so as to integrate a RESTful API in a React application.